svermaji/SearchBigFile/README.md

 ## Description
 * Program stores the last searched file and search string.
 * Added export button and cleanup button for old exports.
+* Clipboard popup will appear to set file name.
 * Fonts/Colors will change only if window is active.
 * Application can be colored with highlight color for background and text.
 * Theme color comes on hover of tool buttons.